mfontanadev/wishflower/README.md

-## This an genetic tree simulator and a user interactive game.
-It was created to learn about node-js, socket-io and heroku.
+## This is an Orchesta simulator, it was created to learn about node-js, socket-io and heroku.
-Explanation in few words, the app let you send a text (wish) and upload it (using a ladybug iteractive interface) to a tree.
-When wish is uploaded it becomes in a wishflower.
+Explanation in few words, the app let you join to a virtual orchesta, you phone or your pc will plays the instrument sounds.

 Enjoy at: https://wishflower.herokuapp.com/